RobSprouse/Robs-Custom-Text-Editor/README.md

 ## Description:

 This repository was created as a part of the University of Richmond's Bootcamp, Module 19 Challenge.
 The challenge was to build a text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
-Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.
+The application was built using React, Node.js, Express.js, IndexedDB, and Webpack.
+The application is deployed to Heroku at the following URL: https://robs-custom-text-editor-37c320f23a5f.herokuapp.com/

 The following User Story and Acceptance Criteria were provided for this challenge: